Learn all the essentials about Sambadrome tickets and Rio Carnival Samba Parade nights here.

-Sector 8 is probably the best, as most judges are located at this height of the Avenue and you will be facing the Drummers’ Niche.
+Sector from 6 to 11 are probably the best, as most judges are located at this height of the Avenue and you will be facing the Drummers’ Niche.
 Here you will enjoy the ideal view of the drummers who will stop, play and perform right in front of your eyes with some truly compelling atmosphere.

 Shall I go for an odd or an even-numbered sector?

 Even-numbered sectors 2, 4, 6 and 8 have recently been built.
 Although they offer the same view as the opposite odd-numbered ones, they offer newer facilities and access to a special area where live music is played.
-Note that Sectors 10 and 12 do not allow access to that popular space.
+Note that Sector 12 do not allow access to that popular space.